mapr-demos/gess/README.md

-Note that the fraudulent transactions (consecutive withdrawals in different location in a short time frame) will be marked in that they have a `transaction_id` that starts with `xxx`.
-This is for convinience reasons to enable a simpler CLI-level debugging but can otherwise be ignored.
+Note that the fraudulent transactions (consecutive withdrawals in different location in a short time frame) will be marked in that they have a `transaction_id` that reads `xxx` and then the `transaction_id` of the original transaction.
+This is for convenience reasons to enable a simpler CLI-level debugging but can otherwise be ignored.

 ## Understanding the runtime statistics

-In parallel to the data streaming, `gess` will output runtime statistics into the log file `gess.log`, using a TSV format that looks like following (slightly re-formatted for readability):
+In parallel to the data streaming, `gess` will output runtime statistics into the log file `gess.tsv`, using a TSV format that looks like following (slightly re-formatted for readability):

-    sample_interval num_fintrans  tp_fintrans num_bytes tp_bytes
+    num_fintrans tp_fintrans num_bytes tp_bytes
-    10	            77828         7           16        1642
-    10	            78547         7           16        1657
-    10	            72895         7           15        1537
-    10	            69906         6           14        1474
-    10	            69748         6           14        1471
-    10	            70618         7           14        1489
+    57           11          11        2
+    58           11          12        2
+    57           11          11        2
     ...

 With the following semantics for the columns:

-* `sample_interval` … the sample interval (in seconds)
-*  `num_fintrans` … financial transactions emitted in sample interval
+*  `num_fintrans` … financial transactions emitted in sample interval (in thousands)
 *  `tp_fintrans` … throughput of financial transactions (in thousands/second) in sample interval
 *  `num_bytes` … number of bytes emitted (in MB) in sample interval
-*  `tp_bytes` … throughput of bytes (in kB/sec) in sample interval
+*  `tp_bytes` … throughput of bytes (in MB/sec) in sample interval

 So, for example, the first non-header line states that:

-* in the sample interval of 10 sec,
-* 77,828 financial transactions were emitted,
+* Some 57,000 financial transactions were emitted, in the sample interval ...
-* with a throughput of  7000 transactions per sec,
+* ... with a throughput of 11,000 transactions per sec.
-* and further, that 16MB have been emitted,
+* And further, that 11MB have been emitted ...
-* with a throughput of 1642kB per second.
+* ... with a throughput of 2MB/sec in the sample interval.

-Note: in terms of throughput, a single `gess` instance should be able to produce some 5GB of transaction data, per hour.
+Note: in terms of throughput, a single `gess` instance should be able to produce some 4-5GB of transaction data, per hour.

 ## To Do